anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/default-scenario.md

 > ⚠️ **Important**
 >
-> You can only have **one** Default Scenario for any given output KPI within a plan.
-If you set a new scenario as the default, the previous one will automatically lose its default status for that KPI.
+> You can only have **one** Default Scenario for any given output KPI.
+If you set a new scenario as the default, within the same or different plan, the previous one will automatically lose its default status for that KPI.

 ### How to Identify the Default Scenario